MGMA10/fpga-prbs-pattern-detector/readme.md

 5. **Testbenches**:
    - Provided for each block and the top-level module to validate the functionality.

+6. **Bitstream**:
+   -The overall system is synthesized and implemented on the target FPGA using Xilinx Vivado.

 ## Design Overview

 ### PRBS-15 Block